erenoguzyesil/categorize-selector/README.md

 # categorize-selector

-`categorize-selector` is a Javascript tool that can break a complex CSS selector into pieces by grouping it in key-value pairs.
+A JavaScript tool that can break a complex CSS selector into pieces by grouping it in key-value pairs.

-Take a look at the [demo](https://erenoguzyesil.github.io/categorize-selector/).

 ## Installing